Opentrons/Protocols/dinosaur/README.md

 	* Plate Pics

 ## Description
-Draw a picture of a dinosaur on a 96 well plate using food coloring.
+Draw a picture of a dinosaur (a Stegosaurus!) on a 96 well plate using food coloring.

 ### Time Estimate
-10 minutes
+5 minutes

 ### Robot
 * [OT PRO](https://opentrons.com/ot-one-pro)